 Under some circumstances, Medicaid, Medicare, and some private insurance will pay for home health services including: Speech Therapy, Occupational Therapy, Physical Therapy and Nurses.

 Azalea shared some great ideas on: How I Got Physical, Speech and Occupational Therapy at Home

 If you are on Medicare, learn more about: How to Qualify for Medicare Home Care

 Note: Home Health programs sometimes also pay for home aides, but most of our readers find this to be a fairly sucky way to get home aides.
 You will likely be much happier if qualify for a State Home Aide Program

 Medicaid may provide part-time visits from nurse in your home.
 To qualify you must be on Medicaid, and your doctor must order the service.
 To find out more, talk to your doctor and contact home care agencies in your area to see if they offer this service.

 You do not need to be homebound or in a home health care program to qualify for a doctor to come to your house.
 You just need to find a doctor who is willing to do it and bill Medicare!
 Some of the links at the top of this page are services that will provide home doctors that bill Medicare.
 Or any doctor can do it…. if you can convince them!

-Some mental health waiver programs and home care programs offer mental health support in the home.
+Some mental health waiver programs and home care programs offer mental health support or peer support in the home.
 See the section on mental health on this page to Learn more.

 Some people have had success finding a doctor by simply calling or writing local doctors until they found one willing to do a home visit.